tedmoore/schelp2/docs/Classes/SequenceableCollection.md

 ``` |

 ### `similarity`
 Returns a value between 0 and 1 representing the percentage similarity between this `SequenceableCollection` and the other `SequenceableCollection`.A value of 1 means they are exactly the same, a value of 0 means they are completely different.
-This is calculated based on the [#-editDistance](#-editdistance)
+This is calculated based on the [editDistance](#editdistance)
 ```supercollider
 "hello".similarity("hello"); // 1
 "hello".similarity("asdf"); // 0